 - Stigmatization which may devalue them as a student or (later in life) a job candidate;

-- Lowered expectation for their later success from adults in their life;
+- Lowered expectations for their later success from adults in their life;

 - Needs for alternative learning opportunities and methods;